-Throughout the reporting period, the Sub-Fund held three companies with an elevated controversy score assigned by our third-party data provider.
-The cases have been reviewed by the Controversy Management Committee.
-It was decided that the companies should remain under heightened monitoring while maintaining the existing investment position.
+Throughout the reporting period, the Sub-Fund held six companies with elevated controversy scores assigned by our third-party data provider.
+All the cases have been reviewed by the Controversy Management Committee.
+It was decided that all the companies should remain under heightened monitoring while maintaining the existing investment position.